yoyow-org/yoyow-node-sdk/middleware/README-EN.md

 #### 2. Create platform

-    To create a platform, 11000 YOYOs are needed at least, 10000 YOYOs(TESTs in test-net) for deposit and 1000 YOYOs for the registration fee.
+To create a platform, 11000 YOYOs are needed at least, 10000 YOYOs(TESTs in test-net) for deposition and 1000 YOYOs for the registration fee.
-     (12000 TESTs are given to you when your account's registration finished, which is enough to create a platform)
+ (12000 TESTs are transferred to you when your registration is finished, which is enough to create a platform)

 ##### 2.1 Run cli-wallet
 ###### 2.1.1 run with parameters